frontendfyi/rebuilding-linear.app/README.md

 ## Running this project

 Run `yarn` or `npm i` to install the project.
 Next run `yarn dev` or `npm run dev` to view the project by clicking the link in the terminal.

+## Design remains copyrighted by Linear, it can only be used for educational purposes.

+See the [LICENSE](/LICENSE.md) for more information about reusing this code.